jflorian/doubledog-koji/README.md

 be in PEM format.

 ##### `top_dir`
-Name of the directory containing the `repos/` directory.
+Name of the directory containing the `'repos/'` directory.

 ##### `build_arch_can_fail`
 Don't cancel sub-task when other fails.
 In some cases it makes sense to continue with sibling task even if some of them already failed.
-E.g., with a kernel build it could be of use if submitter knows for which archs it succeed and for which it fails.
+E.g., with a kernel build it could be of use if the submitter knows for which architectures it succeeds and for which it fails.
 Repeated builds could take a lot of time and resources.
 Note, that this shouldn't be enabled ordinarily as it could result in unnecessary resource consumption.
 The default is `false`.

 ##### `debug`
 Enable verbose debugging for the Koji Builder.
 One of: `true` or `false`